 What happens if I need to cancel my holiday because I catch Coronavirus?

-If you contract Coronavirus, we will do everything that we can to rebook the same property for you at any time up until the end of 2021, or offer a cash refund where agreed by the individual owner.
+If you contract Coronavirus, we will do everything that we can to rebook the same property for you at any time up until the end of 2022, or you a voucher to rebook or a refund where agreed by the individual owner.

 What if I have to cancel my holiday because I have to self-isolate or am advised not to travel by a doctor?

-If you’re advised to self-isolate then we will do everything that we can to re-book the same property for you at any time up until the end of 2021, or offer a cash refund where agreed by the individual owner.
+If you’re advised to self-isolate then we will do everything that we can to rebook the same property for you at any time up until the end of 2022, or you a voucher to rebook or a refund where agreed by the individual owner.

 What should I do if one of my party feels unwell during my holiday?